 All visitors no matter their nationality are required to show their Passport or National Identification Card, and where necessary, a visa appropriate for the activity they are undertaking.

-Non-British or Irish visitors, who are not resident in the UK, will likely require a visa to undetake any work.
+All non-British or Irish visitors, who are not resident in the UK, will likely require a visa to undetake any work.

 The type of visa an individual will require will depend on where they are resident and what activities they will be taking part in.